-The Commission recalls that the reestablishment of a single market must continue to be a fundamental objective of the common agricultural policy.4 The following improvements and other measures are designed to promote the achievement of this objective during the years to come and concern the monetary compensatory amounts, the application of rules of competition contained in the Treaty and the various technical and administrative barriers.
+123. The Commission recalls that the reestablishment of a single market must continue to be a fundamental objective of the common agricultural policy (see paragraph 24 of the memorandum of October 1973).
+The following improvements and other measures are designed to promote the achievement of this objective during the years to come and concern the monetary compensatory amounts, the application of rules of competition contained in the Treaty and the various technical and administrative barriers.

-Monetary compensatory amounts
+(a) Monetary compensatory amounts

-- 124. The monetary compensatory amounts have served as a transitional instrument to maintain the machinery of the common agricultural policy in operation whilst the international monetary system, together with the Community system, was changing from a fixed exchange rate system to a floating exchange rate system. - For the future, the Commission cannot accept the application of monetary compensatory amounts in so far as they constitute factors disrupting the unity of the agricultural market and generating distortions of competition.
+- 124. The monetary compensatory amounts have served as a transitional instrument to maintain the machinery of the common agricultural policy in operation whilst the international monetary system, together with the Community system, was changing from a fixed exchange rate system to a floating exchange rate system. - 125.
+For the future, the Commission cannot accept the application of monetary compensatory amounts insofar as they constitute factors disrupting the unity of the agricultural market and generating distortions of competition.
 On the other hand, the compensatory amounts should continue to serve as instruments to prevent short-term fluctuations in exchange rates from instantaneously affecting agricultural prices expressed in national currencies.
-To ensure that the monetary compensatory amounts fulfil this second role within acceptable limits, the rules and procedures by which appropriate changes in these amounts are determined should be laid
+To ensure that the monetary compensatory amounts fulfil this second role within acceptable limits, the rules and procedures by which appropriate changes in these amounts are determined should be laid down.

-Distortion of competition
+(b) Distortion of competition

-- 126. The Commission notes that distortions of competition resulting from the action both of Member States and of individual enterprise continue to encumber the common market in agriculture.
-In certain sectors (petroleum products, fertilizers), these distortions have become more acute as a result of the recent energy crisis. - As regards State aid, the Commission intends to define a framework for agricultural aid permitting it to concentrate on those forms of aid which are outside that framework and are thus liable to raise major problems in relation to competition, intra-Community trade and the development of Community farm structures.
+- 126. The Commission notes that distortions of competition resulting from the action both of Member States and of individual enterprises continue to encumber the common market in agriculture.
+In certain sectors (petroleum products, fertilizers), these distortions have become more acute as a result of the recent energy crisis. - 127.
+As regards State aid, the Commission intends to define a framework for agricultural aid permitting it to concentrate on those forms of aid which are outside that framework and are thus liable to raise major problems in relation to competition, intra-Community trade and the development of Community farm structures.
 At the same time, where aid measures are within the framework, their supervision by the Commission could be simplified; under Article 94 of the Treaty, the obligation to inform the Commission in advance of plans to grant such aid, laid down in Article 93(3), could even be dispensed with.
-Such a framework for agricultural aid might comprise the following elements: - (i) definitions of the categories of aid which cannot be considered as compatible with the
+Such a framework for agricultural aid might comprise the following elements: